dodo295/Speech_Recognition_Commands/README.md

     I used the three speech recognition models to recognize the speech command performed when a human speaks within just one second once the microphone starts streaming with the pyaudio python library.
-    So we obtain the expected resulting speech command by repeated prediction from 3 models You will find it in main.py file
+    So we obtain the expected resulting speech command by repeated prediction from 3 models.
+You will find it in main.py file.